 The City and its Sphere Of Influence (SOI) is located within the Mojave bioregion, primarily within the urban and desert land use classes (13).
 The southernmost portions of the City and SOI contain a narrow distribution of land within the shrub and conifer woodland bioregions.
 These bioregions do not contain sufficient forest land for viable timber production and are ranked as low priority landscapes (14).
-The project site is located in the central portion of the City within the suburban area and is substantially surrounded by large lot single-family residential development (1).
+The project site is located in the central portion of the City within the suburban area and is substantially surrounded by multi-family and commercial properties (1).
 During the nineteenth century, juniper wood from Hesperia was harvested for use in fueling bakery kilns.
 Use of juniper wood was discontinued when oil replaced wood in the early twentieth century (11).
 Local timber production has not occurred since that time.
 Therefore, this project will not have an impact upon forest land or timberland.

-The limited size of the property (3.5 gross acres), as well as the proximity of residential uses, do not make this site viable for agriculture.
-In addition, the site is presently zoned Limited Agricultural with a minimum parcel size of 2.5 acres (A1-2^{1/2}), which permits single family residential development.
+The limited size of the property (2.2 gross acres), as well as the proximity of residential uses, does not make this site viable for agriculture.
+In addition, the site is presently zoned Neighborhood Commercial (NC), which permits commercial development.
 According to the City of Hesperia General Plan, no agriculture-specific land use exists within the project site and the land is not within a Williamson Act contract.
 (10).
 This project has no potential to conflict with existing zoning for agricultural uses or a Williamson Act contract and will not have an impact upon agricultural resources.
 As such, approval of the proposed project would not have an impact upon agricultural resources.

 III.
 AIR QUALITY.
 Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan (15, 16 & 17)? Х b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation (15, 16 & 17)? Х c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors) (15, 16 & 17)?
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan (15, 16 & 17)? Х b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation (15, 16 & 17)?
+X c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors) (15, 16 & 17)?
 X d) Expose sensitive receptors to substandard pollutant concentrations (2, 15 & 16)? Х e) Create objectionable odors affecting a substantial number of people (1, 2, 15 & 16)? Х

 The General Plan Update and its Environmental Impact Report (EIR) address the impact of build-out in accordance with the Land Use Plan, with emphasis upon the impact upon sensitive receptors (15 & 16).
 Sensitive receptors refer to land uses and/or activities that are especially sensitive to poor air quality.
 Sensitive receptors typically include homes, schools, playgrounds, hospitals, convalescent homes, and other facilities where children or the elderly may congregate.
 These population groups are generally more sensitive to poor air quality.
-The closest sensitive receptors are the occupants of the single-family residences located immediately adjacent to the east of the site (1).
-These adjacent residences are currently within the Limited Agricultural with a minimum parcel size of 2.5 acres (A1-2^{1/2}) designation.
+The closest sensitive receptors are the occupants of the multi-family residences located immediately adjacent to the west of the site (1).
+These adjacent residences are currently within the Medium Density Residential zone of the Main Street and Freeway Corridor Specific Plan.